Goa: Two cops suspended, booked for assaulting man | Law-Order

 According to the police, the complainant has alleged that the constables assaulted him when he went to bathe in a river at Codar village along with his friends after Holi celebrations.

-The complainant has claimed that the constables assaulted him at least 50 times without any provocation and alleged that he was also pushed in the police jeep and brought to Ponda police station, where they threatened to file a fake case against him, it was stated.
+The complainant claimed that the constables assaulted him at least 50 times without any provocation and alleged that he was also pushed in a police jeep and brought to Ponda police station, where they threatened to file a fake case against him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)